 Schedule a veterinary appointment

-If you are concerned about nail chewing and biting, notice any damage to toes and nails such as redness, raw skin, bleeding, hair loss of scabs, speak to your veterinarian.
+If you are concerned about nail chewing and biting, notice any damage to toes and claws such as redness, raw skin, bleeding, hair loss or scabs, speak to your veterinarian.

 The veterinarian will perform a complete physical examination of the cat as well as obtain a medical history from you to determine if the nail-biting is normal, medical or behavioural.

 Behavioural nail biting

 Resolving compulsive behaviour will only succeed if you find and address the underlying cause.

 - Is this the only behaviour your cat is exhibiting or have you noticed other changes in behaviour such as excessive vocalisation, loss of appetite, hiding, aggression, overgrooming or going to the toilet outside the litter tray?